sparkutils/shim/README.md

 !!!
 WARN "Scala Maven Plugin ignores classpath order"
     The compiler classpath used does not reflect that from dependency:build-classpath, instead it loads it as a set.
 This means you cannot use maven to build using the compilation artefact as a direct dependency - it will non-deterministically order your jars and likely lead to a variety of linkage errors.

     In order to fix this for Maven you should compile the compilation artefact sources directly via the dependency plugin and additional source directory via the helper plugin.
-See [Quality's build file](todo) for example usage (tested on various DBR versions).
+See [here](https://sparkutils.github.io/shim/latest/getting_started/#developing-a-library-against-internal-apis-changed-by-databricks) for example usage (tested on various DBR versions).

 ## How is it achieved